* * Scheduled System Maintenance: Tuesday, August 9 starting at 5pm and overnight through 7am* *

 - Alternate ACCESS grades 1-12, for students with IEPs written to the Extended Evidence Outcomes (paper-based)

-Contact the Office of Culturally and Linguistically Diverse Education with questions related to placement of students
+Contact the Office of Culturally and Linguistically Diverse Education with questions related to the placement of students

 - WIDA Screener and K W-APT™ are used to assist in the identification of students that qualify for English Language Development (ELD) programming.